MahmoudAb93/SystemsLmtd-SCB-Assignment/README.md

 - RUN  "py -m robot -d Results      -i       Negative        Tests"

 ## Reports
-- To review the report showing test results, after each run open the generated "report.html" file inside the "Results" directory in a browser.
+- After each run, review the report showing test results and open the generated "report.html" file in a browser.